• Skip to primary navigation

 After dinner liqueurs originated in the 9th-century when monks discovered that their medicinal herbs could be stored in alcohol for a long time.

-With time those liqueurs have become part of a social ritual as after-dinner entertainment, and besides their medicinal value, they certainly bring a joyful end to the meal.
+With time, those liqueurs became part of a social ritual and certainly bring a joyful end to the meal.

 nocino liqueur